|When it’s tough to wake up, face the day,|

 to heal, feel, write some poetry?

-Hey, I’m Vironika, and I’m a published poet, award-winning writer, slam-winning spoken word artist, life and creativity coach, and a firm believer in the therapeutic power of poetry.
-After releasing two collections in the past year, both of which have soared to Amazon’s bestseller lists in Canadian and Women’s poetry, I want to share some of what I’ve learned throughout the process.
+Hey, I’m Vironika, and I’m a published poet, award-winning writer, slam-winning spoken word artist, writing coach, and a firm believer in the therapeutic power of poetry.
+After releasing two cathartic collections in the past year, both of which have soared to Amazon’s bestseller lists in Canadian and Women’s poetry, I want to share what I’ve learned throughout the process.

-This isn’t just a writing course.
+“Write Out Your Pain” isn’t just a writing course.
 It’s a journey into the depths of your unhealed trauma, unrealized dreams, and repressed joy.
-This is not for the faint of heart.
+This is deep work.
 You will feel.
 You will be triggered.
 You will be frustrated.
 You will be angry and sad and joyful.
 You will laugh and cry and remember.
 But you will also gain new perspectives on yourself.
 You will climb out of the helplessness.
 You will find your voice.

 Write Out Your Pain

 Ready to write your heart out?
 Write your pain out?
 Write words that make you say, “wow, that’s exactly how I feel”?
-Join me for a 30-day writing course with daily emails that:
+Join me for 30 days of daily emails that:

 - prompt you to address unhealed trauma through poetry